sindastra/systemd-minecraft/README.md

 This service file is meant to be used with Minecraft vanilla.

 If you are using Spigot, you must use ```minecraft-spigot.service``` instead.

+###### Other
+"Minecraft" is a trademark of Mojang Synergies AB

+This project is not affiliated with Minecraft